Revised May 23, 2018

-- We do not knowingly collect personal information from children under the age of 13, except that we may collect persistent identifiers, such as Internet Protocol (IP) addresses of devices used to access the Services.
-Any such persistent identifiers will be used solely to support the internal operations of the Services.
+- We do not knowingly collect personal information from children under the age of 13.
 If we learn that we have collected the personal information of a child under the age of 13, we will take steps to delete the information as soon as possible.

 Controlling Your Information